tusharf5/tusharf5/README.md

 ## In my free time

-- I love reading about and looking at pictures of space.
-- I love trekking mountains.
+- I love reading about space, trekking mountains.
-- Nowadays, I am learning linux networking internals, working on a react drag & drop lib.
+- Nowadays, I am learning more about the working of linux networking stack, ~~working on a react drag & drop lib~~.

 ## Reach out to me via